November 12, 2024, by Leah Sharpe

 Eye contact?
 I maintained good eye contact, even ensuring I looked at all interviewers while answering questions.

 Did I notice anything?
-The interviewees’ facial expressions and smiles suggested they were impressed by a few of the answers I gave, increasing my confidence.
+The interviewers’ facial expressions and smiles suggested they were impressed by a few of the answers I gave, increasing my confidence.
 Taking quick, deep breaths calmed any sudden nerves, and smiling and sitting up straight made me feel more confident.

 Be patient and believe in yourself, stay truthful, and reflect.
 Learn from mistakes and know your strengths.
 Don’t forget to smile and sit up tall.